-Some of the highlights of the proposed plan include:
+Some of the highlights of the final plan include:

 - Washroom access (as approved through the Washroom Operations and Capital Plan).
-Park washrooms in Saanich are typically open from 7 a.m. to 11 p.m.
+Hours of operation to be reviewed as typically Park washrooms in Saanich are open from 7 a.m. to 11 p.m.

 - Pathway loops in the park (some are proposed as asphalt and others are proposed as hard-packed granular).